MFOF7310/cloud-gaming-223-digital-engine/README.md

 .lydia off Disable Lydia AI in current channel
 @Lydia [question] Ask Lydia about gaming, CODM, etc.

-XP System
+## XP System

 Command Description
 .rank Check your XP and level
 .leaderboard View server leaderboard
 ---

-🎯 About
+## 🎯 About

 Cloud Gaming-223 Digital Engine is a professional Discord bot framework built for the gaming community, with a focus on cloud gaming and streamers.
 Created by MFOF7310 in Bamako, Mali, this bot is specifically optimized for Starlink satellite internet connectivity, ensuring reliable performance even in regions with variable network conditions.

-The bot features a modular 14-plugin architecture that allows for easy extensibility, scalability, and maintainability.
+The bot features a modular 32-plugin architecture that allows for easy extensibility, scalability, and maintainability.
 Whether you're a cloud gamer, streamer, or community manager, this bot provides the tools you need to engage your audience.

 ---

-✨ Features
+## ✨ Features

 Feature Description Status
-🎮 Lydia AI Gaming expert specializing in CODM (Call of Duty: Mobile) with intelligent fallback responses ✅ Live 🔍 Brave Search Web search integration powered by Brave Search API ✅ Live 📸 Image Analysis Advanced image recognition and analysis capabilities ✅ Live ⭐ XP System Level up by chatting and engaging in your server ✅ Live 👋 Welcome Messages Auto-greet new members with styled, customizable embeds ✅ Live 🔒 Admin Controls Toggle AI features per channel with granular permissions ✅ Live ⏱️ Rate Limiting Prevent spam with intelligent cooldown system (3s default) ✅ Live 📊 Persistent Database JSON-based storage for user XP, levels, and gaming preferences ✅ Live 🌐 Multi-Language Support for multiple languages with fallback system ✅ Live 🎵 Music System YouTube audio streaming and playlist management ✅ Live 🌤️ Weather Updates Real-time weather information for any location ✅ Live 📰 News Feed Latest gaming and tech news aggregation ✅ Live 🎮 Game Stats Player statistics for popular games (CODM, Valorant, etc.) ✅ Live
+🎮 Lydia AI Gaming expert specializing in CODM (Call of Duty: Mobile) with intelligent fallback responses ✅ Live 🔍 Brave Search Web search integration powered by Brave Search API ✅ Live ⭐ XP System Level up by chatting and engaging in your server ✅ Live 👋 Welcome Messages Auto-greet new members with styled, customizable embeds ✅ Live 🔒 Admin Controls Toggle AI features per channel with granular permissions ✅ Live ⏱️ Rate Limiting Prevent spam with intelligent cooldown system (3s default) ✅ Live 📊 Persistent Database JSON-based storage for user XP, levels, and gaming preferences ✅ Live 🌤️ Weather Updates Real-time weather information for any location ✅ Live 📰 News Feed Latest gaming and tech news aggregation ✅ Live 🎮 Game Stats Player statistics for popular games (CODM, Valorant, etc.) ✅ Live